Zonder Kennedy: Collaboration with John Campbell

 Kennedy met blues guitarist and singer John Campbell while both were living in Manhattan in the late 1980s.
 They met at Matt Umanov Guitars in Greenwich Village.
 They soon discovered a mutual respect for the blues, and a friendship was formed.
 Kennedy joined Campbell and his Austin–based rhythm section, Jimmy Pettit and Davis McLarty.
-They subsequently toured the world for three years, playing as many as 250 dates annually and sharing stages with a host of blues and roots legends like Buddy Guy, Eric Clapton, Bob Dylan, The Allman Brothers, The Black Crowes, and Dr. John.
+They subsequently toured the world for three years, playing as many as 250 dates annually and sharing stages with a host of blues and roots musicians including Buddy Guy, Eric Clapton, Bob Dylan, The Allman Brothers, The Black Crowes, and Dr. John.
 Kennedy co-wrote six songs with Campbell, three of which were recorded on the album Howlin’ Mercy (1993).

 Campbell suffered heart failure and died at his home in Manhattan on June 13, 1993.
-He was only 41 years old.
+He was 41 years old.
 After Campbell's death Kennedy moved to Austin, where he joined Doyle Bramhall’s group.
 They toured with Jimmie Vaughan and Robert Cray among others.
 In 2001, he co-founded The Weeds, with Lata Chettri, Bruce Martin, Neil Thomas, Mike Levesque and Andy Heermans.

-In 2002, he joined up with Loup Garou, and played on their album "Dobbs Ferry".
+In 2002, he joined up with Loup Garou, and played on their album Dobbs Ferry.

-2005 found Kennedy gigging and recording with a blues-rock band named Midnight Eleven, with fellow members Mark Grandfield, Danny Korchmar, and Joe Bonadio.
+In 2005 Kennedy was gigging and recording with a blues-rock band named Midnight Eleven, with fellow members Mark Grandfield, Danny Korchmar, and Joe Bonadio.

 The Scoville Junkies

-Kennedy's current band, The Scoville Junkies, includes Bassist Mike Dunn and drummer Bruce Martin.
+Kennedy's current band, The Scoville Junkies, includes bassist Mike Dunn and drummer Bruce Martin.
 Both have played extensively with various bands, including the Levon Helm Band, and The Tom Tom Club.
-Their eponymous record, (released in 2011) includes the song “Dr. Midnight” which is a tribute to the late John Campbell.
+Their eponymous record, (released in 2011) included the song “Dr. Midnight” which is a tribute to the late John Campbell.

 “I had a dream where John came to me and told me he was not dead, but was hiding out somewhere,” Kennedy has explained.
 “Hence the lines, ‘Hey man, I never really left/ I’m just holding down the graveyard shift’ in the first verse.
 The weird thing about it is, Jimmy Pettit, who played bass with me in John's band, had the same dream.”